darasus/ai-blog/content/the-future-of-mediation.md

   mediation is not compromise but resolution, but find a place between the two extremes where both parties can feel satisfied with the outcome of their dispute.
+intro: Mediation is a process that helps people resolve conflicts and find solutions to difficult problems.
+It’t not the same thing as arbitration or negotiation.
+Mediation is a voluntary process in which a neutral third party, the mediator, assists others in exploring issues, managing conflict, and solving problems in an effort to resolve conflict and move forward.
+The parties involved in the dispute remain control over their own destiny at all times.
+They are free to walk away from mediation at any time with no consequence.
+The goal of mediation is not compromise but resolution.
+It’t win-win or lose-lose but instead find a place somewhere between those two extremes where both parties can feel satisfied with the outcome of their dispute.
+Mediation services are often provided by private organizations such as nonprofit community mediation centers or faith-based centers that offer these services pro bono publico, which means “for the good of the public” without charge.
 ---

 ## Why Mediation Works